School Handbook

 Following the above steps:

-• The school will send a formal communication informing the family of the decision.
+- The school will send a formal communication informing the family of the decision.
 If the student is accepted, the family will receive information on the steps required to complete enrollment.
-Typically the family will be required to pay the registration fee and provide a copy of the student’s birth certificate, social security card, a South Carolina Certificate of Immunization, and the previous school transcripts (as applicable).
+The family will be required to pay the enrollment fee and provide a copy of the student’s birth certificate, a South Carolina Certificate of Immunization (or religious exemption form), and the previous school transcripts (as applicable).

 ENTRANCE EXAMINATION

-To maintain the excellence of our academics and ensure that each class can fulfill its potential, Calvary Christian School requires that students enrolling take our entrance/placement examination.
+To maintain the excellence of our academics and ensure that each class can fulfill its potential, Calvary Christian School requires that students enrolling into grades 4-12 take our entrance/placement examination.
 This test is a web-based test designed specifically for Christian schools and is an accurate representation of the demands of our curriculum.
+We use the results of this test to determine the student’s academic suitability and placement.

 READMISSION AFTER DISCIPLINARY ACTION